leapdao/docs/docs/connect.md

 - build-essential
 - Python 2.X (required by node-gyp, only for building)
 - A fully synced [Rinkeby Light node](https://www.rinkeby.io/#geth)
+- start geth with `--rpc --rpcaddr "0.0.0.0" --rpcport "8545"` options, to expose JSON-RPC to lacal plasma node

 **1. Install**